JJonathan0918/Frenetic_AmbieGen-tool/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project includes code from [cps-tool-competition], which is licensed under the GPL v3 License.
-See the [LICENSE](./LICENSE) file for more details.